-Cornbread can be a fickle thing to recreate.
-It’s either too dry and crumbly or ridiculously sweet and cake-like.
-Some recipes call for corn and others don’t at all.
-So, where do you even start?
-With a few tweaks to my Best Blueberry Cornmeal Muffins (a tried and true favorite), I’ve created a unique, moist, slightly sweet sourdough cornbread recipe that’s light and fluffy and won’t crumble all over the place.
+Cornbread is a fickle thing to bake.
+It’s either too dry and crumbly, or ridiculously sweet and cake-like.
+Some recipes call for actual corn and others don’t at all.
+Where do you even start?

 To get started, you’ll need some leftover sourdough discard (bubbly active starter is fine too) and an 8×8-inch pan for thick-cut squares.
+More sourdough discard recipes here.

 - A higher ratio of flour to cornmeal is used for best texture- this is key.